On the $p$-essential normality of principal submodules of the Bergman module on strongly pseudoconvex domains: Introduction

+In \cite{douglaswang}, the authors took an approach which involves some global estimate in which the controlling constant increases to infinity as the degree of the generating polynomial increases to infinity.
+In this paper, we take a different approach, which involves a sub-mean-type inequality (see Theorem \ref{thm: key inequality}) that can be proved using local estimates.
+Once the inequality is proved, the main result follows from a relatively standard argument.

+For a complex zero variety $V$, we define the submodule $\PP_V$ consisting of functions in $L_a^2(\Omega)$ that vanish on $V$.
+A geometric version of the Arveson-Douglas Conjecture was raised by Engli\v{s} and Eschmeier in \cite{ee}.
+For a nice variety $V$ it was conjectured that the quotient module $\mathcal{Q}_V=\PP_V^\perp$ is $p$-essential normality for $p>\dim_{\C}V$.

+Suppose $V$ is of pure dimension $n-1$ in an open neighborhood of $\overline{\Omega}$, and assume that $\Omega$ satisfies an additional topological assumption that ensures solvability of the second Cousin problem, then (see Lemma \ref{lem: P_V for contractible}) $V$ has a defining function $h$ so that

-This gives us the following result on a geometric version of the Arveson-Douglas Conjecture \cite{DTY}\cite{ee}\cite{paper 1}. \begin{thm}[Theorem \ref{codim 1}] Suppose $V$ is a pure $(n-1)$-dimensional analytic subset of an open neighborhood of $\clb$, then $V$ has a minimal defining function $h$ on an open neighborhood of $\clb$.
-Moreover,
+As a byproduct of our main result, we show the following. \begin{thm}[Theorem \ref{thm: codim 1 on bn}] Suppose $V$ is a pure $(n-1)$-dimensional analytic subset of an open neighborhood of $\clb$, then $V$ has a minimal defining function $h$ on an open neighborhood of $\clb$.
+Moreover, we have

-Therefore the submodule $P_V$ is $p$-essentially normal for all $p>n$. \end{thm} Results on the essential spectrum of the Toeplitz algebra on the quotient module is also obtained.